Wild Facts About The Bald Eagle

 - In one study, an adult male Bald Eagle had home ranges of 1.6 square kilometers (non-nesting season) and 1.3 square kilometers (nesting season) and core use areas of 0.2 square kilometers (non-nesting season) and 0.1 square kilometers (nesting season) (Slankard, Patton, and Watts 2021, https://doi.org/10.1656/045.028.0109).

-A Few Good Men And Women Saved The Bald Eagle
+Saved By A Few Marvelously Good And Dedicated Men And Women

 - The Bald Eagle has been the United States of America’s National Symbol since 1782.